 Kindergarten teachers play a crucial part of the early development and social integration of young children.
-For many students, kindergarten teachers also provide their first glimpse of the core educational topics--math, reading, writing, social studies and science--that they are going to pursue for the next 12 school years.
+For many students, the kindergarten teacher provides their first glimpse of the core educational topics–math, reading, writing, social studies and science–that they are going to pursue for the next 12 school years.

 Life in the classroom

-Good kindergarten teachers have mastered dozens of games and play skills that allow their young students to weave fun along with learning.
+A good kindergarten teacher will have mastered dozens of games and play skills that allow young students to weave fun along with learning.
 Subjects introduced at the pre-school level, such as number, letter and color recognition, phonics, nature and science, are more deeply explored in the kindergarten classroom.
-Another job of good kindergarten teachers is helping students get excited and enthusiastic about learning and their education, children's book publisher, Scholastic, reports.
+Another job of a good kindergarten teacher is helping students get excited and enthusiastic about learning and their education, children’s book publisher, Scholastic, reports.
 Good kindergarten teachers also help their students take the steps necessary to becoming independent learners and thinkers.

 Educational requirements for kindergarten teachers